dhis2/cli-style/docs/getting-started.md

 ## After cloning a repository

 The first time you check out a repo, you need to enable the Git hooks manually.
-Husky used to do this by default, but both NPM and Yarn are moving away from `postinstall` scripts.
+Husky used to do this by default, but both NPM and pnpm are moving away from `postinstall` scripts.

 This introduces a manual step.
 So a standard clone and install